ericoporto/ags-manual-wiki/EditorView.md

 ![](https://user-images.githubusercontent.com/22618469/56129422-4b95b380-5f82-11e9-9abc-bf84c391049f.png)

 You can have 4 or 8 Loops for different directions for walking views.
 This means your character can either walk left, right, up and down with 4 Loops or you add 4 additional directional walkcycles for diagonal movement.
 Usually 4 directions are more than enough to animate but noone is stopping you from going all the way.
-Animation flipping is also possible but for that see the [Properties](EditorView#properties) entry.
+Animation flipping is also possible but for that see the [Right Click Context Menu](EditorView#right-click-context-menu) entry.

 It is good practise to use a new loop for every character and also for special character animations.
 You can add a lot of object animations to one single view, but you could for example sort them by game chapters (one view for every chapter) to make it easier for you to find them again.
 You can **name the View** with a rightclick on the View in the game explorer.

-! ! !
-Add limits of loops or view if there are any left in the engine ! ! !
+Don't worry about overloading AGS, with the newer versions you can have unlimited views, unlimited loops per view and unlimited frames per loop.

 ### Right Click Context Menu